 Will checking my own credit report through Experian lower my score?

-Other “soft” inquiries include those for insurance or employment purposes, in order to make a prescreened offer of credit, and inquiries by creditors with which you already do business.
+Other soft inquiries include those for insurance or employment purposes, those used to prescreen consumers for offers of credit, and inquiries made by your existing creditors, which is sometimes called an account review.

 Thanks for asking.